 Drill core samples generally were 10 ft (3.05 m) in length and consisted of split core.
 This length was chosen so Rockex's samples would be the same length as historic samples.
 Core recovery throughout was near 100%.
 Samples were split in half lengthwise using a hydraulic core splitter.
 One half of the sample was bagged with a sample tag and the other half of the core was returned to the original core tray for archive.
 Sampling consisted of collecting both routine samples representing mineralization, and samples of presumed waste rock on the shoulders of mineralized intervals, i.e., "bracket or shoulder samples".
 Three-part sample tags were used to label samples.
-One tag was placed into the core trays at the beginning of the sample interval, one tag was inserted into the plastic sample bag and one tag remained in the sample book.
-On the tag in the book, Drillhole ID and sample footage for the sample was recorded.
+One tag was placed into the core trays at the beginning of the sample interval, one tag in the book, Drillhole ID and sample footage for the sample was recorded.